deeplearning4j/deeplearning4j/gettingstarted.md

          ldconfig /usr/local/cuda/lib64

-If you're still unable to load Jcublas, you will need to add the parameter -D to your code (it's a JVM argument); i.e.
+If you're still unable to load Jcublas, you will need to add the parameter -D to your code (it's a JVM argument):

          java.library.path (settable via -Djava.librarypath=...)
          // ^ for a writable directory, then